relaterai/relater/README.md

 🔗 API Integrations: Seamlessly connect Relater to your workflows and AI agents through our powerful API - access all your saved content and metadata with ease.

 🔒 Privacy-first & Open Source
 Your privacy is our priority.
-All your data stays under your control, and we never use it for AI training.
+All your data stays under your control.
 As an open-source project, our commitment to privacy is transparent and verifiable.

 ## Project Structure